bogdan9898/flaskvel/docs/README.md

 		})
 ```

-Don't forget to tell FlaskVel to use the class just created.
+Don't forget to tell FlaskVel to use the class just created and change the HTTP error status code to another value if you want to.
 ```python
 # main.py